 The protein encoded by this gene is a preproprotein that is proteolytically processed to form the secreted opioid peptides beta-neoendorphin, dynorphin, leu-enkephalin, rimorphin, and leumorphin.
 These peptides are ligands for the kappa-type of opioid receptor.
 Dynorphin is involved in modulating responses to several psychoactive substances, including cocaine.
 Multiple alternatively spliced transcript variants encoding the same protein have been found for this gene. [provided by RefSeq, Jul 2010]

 GeneCards Summary for PDYN Gene

 PDYN (Prodynorphin) is a Protein Coding gene.
 Diseases associated with PDYN include Spinocerebellar Ataxia 23 and Spinocerebellar Ataxia Type23.
-Among its related pathways are Peptide ligand-binding receptors and Neuropathic Pain-Signaling in Dorsal Horn Neurons.
+Among its related pathways are Signaling by GPCR and Peptide ligand-binding receptors.
 GO annotations related to this gene include opioid peptide activity.
 An important paralog of this gene is PENK.

 UniProtKB/Swiss-Prot for PDYN Gene